mailliwJ/spaceTitanic/README.md

 ## Dataset Description

 Two datasets were available for this project via [Kaggle](https://www.kaggle.com/competitions/spaceship-titanic/data) ; a training set and a predictions set.
 Both datasets include the same features, except for the prediction set no having the target feature, 'Transported'.
 The features are all based on passenger-related information.
 The table below outlines the features.
 The training set is fairly clean, however all columns except `PassengerId` and `Transported` have missing values that require addressing.
+The original features are described in the table below:

 |Feature|Description|
 |-|-|